rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 6th June 2011
+Last Updated 12th June 2011

 Note that this isn't strictly in order, though things nearer to the top are likely to get focus sooner.

-## Multi-Part names
+## Lexical Multi-Part names
-for X::Base, Foo::Bar etc.
+For my X::Base { ... }, my Foo::Bar { ... } etc. The our-scoped ones work.

+## Iteration
+Get various types of iteration of lists and hashes back in place.

+## our-scoped variables
+Still to be implemented

 ## Object construction
 new, bless, CREATE, BUILDALL, BUILD handling.
 Make use of default value closure.

-## our-scoped stuff
-Of note, variables, packages, subs...

 ## Magicals
 $_, $/, $!, @_ and %_ handling.

-## Lists, arrays and hashes in the setting
-Get them working.

 ## Flesh out signatures and parameters
 While basic binding works again now, there's plenty of stuff to "put back".